devlemire/categorizer/README.md

 ### Instructions

+* Open `src/components/AddDataset/AddDataset.js`.
+* Create a constructor method:
+  * This constructor method have on parameter called `props`.
+  * This constructor method should call `super` and pass `props` in as the first parameter.
+  * This constructor method should create a state object with two properties:
+    * `label` - This should default to an empty array.
+This will keep track of the label for a new dataset.
+    * `data` - The array of values for the chart's labels.
+This should default to an array of `0`s that is the length of the chart's labels.

 * Alter the `AddDataset` component to display a dynamic list of `input`s based on a chart's labels
 * Alter the `AddDataset` component to handle user input and allow submitting of datasets